dbAPIator/dbapi/README.md

 ### Setup

-Multiple databases/APIs can be set up using the same install of DBAPI.
+Multiple databases/APIs can be set up using the same instance.

 Setting up the API for a MySQL database is as easy as making a POST request to http://localhost:4343/apis/ (when using the PHP built in webserver, otherwise is http(s)://your_host_name/installation_path/apis/ with the following payload)